skambuilds/PySpark-EMR-FraudDetection/README.md

         template = file("configurations/default.json")
     }

 Finally, we want to add a few rules to the cluster security groups.
 For the head node security group, we want to open port 22 for SSH, and for both security groups we want to allow all egress traffic.
-As you can see, we’re able to do this via the available module.emr.master_security_group_id outputs.
+As you can see, we’re able to do this via the available module.emr.master_security_group_id and module.emr.slave_security_group_id outputs.

     resource "aws_security_group_rule" "emr_master_ssh_ingress" {
       type              = "ingress"